spring1843/go-dsa/strings/README.md

 Strings have the same complexity as [arrays](../array/) and slices in Go.

-The Go standard library includes a [regular expressions](https://golang.org/pkg/regexp/) package that, unlike most other languages, guaranteed to run in O(n) time.
+Unlike many other programming languages [regular expressions](https://golang.org/pkg/regexp/) are guaranteed to have O(n) time complexity in Go, allowing efficient string pattern matching.

 ## Application